zhangkangbin/C_Study/1English/sentence.md

 1. Here are the reasons.
 2. Here are the reasons why I recommend the book.

+get into the habit of 有/养成…的习惯;习惯于

+you should get into the habit of reading, which will enrich your college life.

 --------------------------------------------------------------

 - It is well known that .......is very important( popular and trendy)